rashir01/portfolio/README.md

 The projects will show a static image when hovering on them

 ## Contact me
 Currently this is a placeholder that does not have my real email.
 It will be replaced with a form once I learn JS.

+## Link
+The page can be accessed [here](https://rashir01.github.io/portfolio/)

 ## Mock-Up